 Some cases of IBD involve the liver and pancreas.
 In this case there are 3 diseases occurring, and we refer to it as Triaditis.
 This is more difficult to treat than IBD alone.

 The usual symptoms of IBD are poor appetite, vomiting, diarrhea, and weight loss.
-In the cat, more often they are vomiting, in the dog, they oftentimes have diarrhea.
+Cats tend more towards vomiting, dogs tend towards diarrhea.
 These symptoms appear in many other diseases, so you cannot assume your pet has IBD from symptoms alone.
 To learn the process of how we make a diagnosis of a disease when the symptoms are the same as so many other diseases, we have a methodical and detailed approach.
 It is called the Diagnostic Process.

 Anatomy and Physiology of the Gastrointestinal (GI) Tract